mhcurylo/mhcurylo.github.io/content/post-4.md

 mathjax = "tex-mml"
 +++

+## A Big O notation

+Every software witch keeps a pouch of Big O notation in the pocket of her skirt, just in case their microprocessor overheats or a db stalls.

+The pouch of Big O at hand can assist her in estimating the time complexity of her hand-woven text files.
+It tells a witch how much the toil on the silicon increases with the growth of the input, a toil which translates into latency, a latency which causes attention lose and boredom in humans.

+A witch cares about humans as much as some humans care about their pets and thus tries not to cause harm of boredom by neglect.

-# a smoll c notation
+## a smoll c notation

-Although every Software Witch is expected to know the Big O notation in case she gets into smoll talk with a hiring person, they rarely use it.
-The best of us keep track of the nesting of our for loops, yet it is not the loops that threaten the sanity of our minds with their intricacies.
-The for loops wreak havoc on the silicon minds of our multiprocessors instead.
+Witches do not get ramped up by Big O as much as the silicon though.

 Our blood-filled lunch-stained carbon selves live, thrive, suffer and die of domain complexity.

+Domain complexity can be loosely defined as the maximum number of pattern matches which have to be done before deciding on how to calculate the output.

-I humbly propose a smoll c notation as a way of measuring the complexity of domains.
+I propose a smoll c notation as a way of estimating the number of branches you have to cover and thus the complexity of domains.

-It is based on two basic ideas: measuring the Cardinality of simple types by ignoring the stuff with a large capital C Cardinality by assigning a smoll c cardinality of one to it and counting the smoll c cardinality of complex Algebraic Data Types algebraically.
+It is based on a basic idea of measuring the Cardinality of basic types by ignoring the stuff with a large capital C Cardinality by assigning a smoll c cardinality of one to it.
+All is left is counting the smoll c cardinality of complex Algebraic Data Types algebraically, just as it done for the large C Cardinality.

 ## The Large C Cardinality